herbertwells/Volcano/README.md

 ## Troubleshooting

 - **Slider Range Incorrect (0°C - 100°C):**
-  - Ensure `number.py` has `native_min_value` and `native_max_value` set to 40.0 and 230.0 respectively.
-  - Delete the existing number entity in Home Assistant and restart.
+  - Ensure `manifest.json` includes `"bleak>=0.20.0"` under `requirements`.
+  - Create a new GitHub release/tag for the integration.
+  - Update the integration via HACS to trigger dependency installation.
-  - Clear browser cache or use incognito mode.
+  - Clear browser cache or use an incognito window.

 - **Bluetooth Issues:**
   - Verify device MAC address in `bluetooth_coordinator.py`.